solana-mobile/solana-mobile-doc-site/docs/android-native/sending-sol.md

 ## Fetching the latest blockhash

-In this method, we call a `fetchLatestBlockhash` method that is not mentioned here.
-See this [RPC requests guide](/android-native/making_rpc_requests#defining-the-json-rpc-response) on how to write this method and fetch a blockhash.
+In this method, we use a `blockhash` parameter.
+See this [RPC requests guide](/android-native/rpc-requests#example-fetching-latest-blockhash) for an exampkle.

 :::tip